 A practical application of the knowledge and skills essential to performance as given in:

 5.32 Explosion-protected equipment overhaul and repair work performance – operative

+NOTE: Several critical aspects of evidence as given in these Clauses above are excluded from the scope of Unit Ex 005.
+For further details, see Notes to Clause 4.7.1 and Clause 5.1.

 Critical aspects of evidence for the Responsible Person